Megan's Law History

 In 1995, a convicted child molester was arrested for the murder and rape of 7 year-old Megan Kanka in a New Jersey suburb.
 The offender lived directly across the street from the Kanka residence, yet the Police Department was prohibited from disclosing the presence of this child molester because at the time the law did not allow the release of sex offender information to the public.

 The law, dubbed "Megan's Law," was changed to permit the release of this information to the public.
 California's version of Megan's Law went into effect on September 25, 1996.
 This law was implemented to allow potential victims to protect themselves and allow parents to protect their children.
 The law provides police with the ability to notify neighborhoods and residents of the existence of serious offenders, and further provides for public access to sex offender information under controlled circumstances.

 Megan's Law Web Application

-Torrance Detectives handle Megan's Law registration and investigations of offenders failing to keep their registrations updated.
-Questions related to Megan's Law should be directed to the Sex Crimes Detail at (310) 618-5571.
+Torrance Police Detectives handle Megan's Law registrations and investigations.
+Any additional questions about Megan's law or sex registrants should be directed to the Torrance Police Sex Crimes Detail at (310) 618-5571.